 TradeBid Arbitration Policy

-TradeBid’s has an Arbitration Policy in place to protect both our buyers and sellers on the platform.
+TradeBid has an Arbitration Policy in place to protect both our buyers and sellers on the platform.
 For any arbitration cases that arise, TradeBid work closely with the buyer and the seller to ensure fairness for both parties.
 Ultimately all vehicles sold on the platform should be described correctly and it is also the buyer’s obligation to ensure that they do their research on the vehicle before placing a bid.
-Each vehicle on TradeBid has a History Check (Full Irish & UK including Finance provided by VMS – sample here), a PAVE Inspection Report (outlining any cosmetic damage to the vehicle – sample here) along with disclosures from the seller outlining any mechanical issues or significant other issues that should be disclosed.
+Each vehicle on TradeBid has a History Check (Full Irish & UK including Finance provided by VMS – sample here), a TradeBid Inspection Report (outlining any cosmetic damage to the vehicle – sample here along with disclosures from the seller outlining any mechanical issues or significant other issues that should be disclosed.

 The below policy outlines in detail the cover and timelines that TradeBid adhere to when dealing with any arbitration cases.
 There are Terms & Conditions along with obligations for the seller as well as the buyer to ensure all parties are covered.
-If you have any questions on the below do not hesitate in getting in touch with our Customer Success Team on 01-5461085 or by email at support@trade-bid.ie.
+If you have any questions on the below do not hesitate in getting in touch with our Auction Operations Team on 01-5461085 or by email at arbitration@tradebidauctions.com.

-TradeBid has a zero tolerance policy for sellers who do not accurately describe vehicles and a zero tolerance policy for buyers who arbitrate vehicles when the vehicle has been correctly disclosed by the seller.
+TradeBid has a zero-tolerance policy for sellers who do not accurately describe vehicles and a zero-tolerance policy for buyers who arbitrate vehicles when the vehicle has been correctly disclosed by the seller.
 This policy ensures that sellers can sell securely on TradeBid and buyers can buy with confidence and assurance that any issues are addressed.

 TradeBid Arbitration Policy - Summary